 Retroactive Awarding a Microcredential

 Once a microcredential has been approved through the Microcredential Approval Process, microcredentials are available for enrollment.
-Coursework that was completed prior to a microcredential being approved in Curriculog is not eligible to receive a microcredential retroactively.
+Coursework that was completed prior to a microcredential being approved in the curriculum system is not eligible to receive a microcredential retroactively.

 University Branded Digital Credentials